Skip to the content.

 The parameters and values the outer function receives are:

-Finally, you can also provide a colon (:) separated string of absolute or relative JS files/folders in the CRUSTOMIZE_HELPERS environment variable.
+You can also provide a colon (:) separated string of absolute or relative JS files/folders in the CRUSTOMIZE_HELPERS environment variable, or set helpers: in a .crustomizerc file (see .crustomizerc).

 The priority is this (lower number higher priority):